The History Leadership Institute serves mid- and advanced-career professionals through a suite of related programs.

 History Leadership Forum

-A half-day gathering to explore a critical issue or a cutting-edge approach to enhance the effectiveness and impact of history organizations.
-Topics and speakers change annually.
-Admission is on a first-come, first-served basis.
-Typically, this event occurs in conjunction with the AASLH Conference.
+As part of the annual in-person AASLH Conference, HLI organizes the “History Leadership Forum” each year.
+This half-day gathering brings together leaders from across the field to explore a critical issue or a cutting-edge approach to enhance the effectiveness and impact of history organizations.
+Topics and speakers change annually and admission is on a first-come, first-served basis.

 History Leadership Symposium

-Over two to three days, about two dozen experts and experienced leaders in the field from a wide range of perspectives develop potential responses, guidance, or solutions to a national issue facing history organizations.
-Participants are expected to prepare in advance and actively engage during the symposium, and are encouraged to develop articles, technical leaflets, or conference sessions related to the topic.
-Admission is by invitation only and participation fees will vary.
-The symposium occurs on an irregular schedule in response to the needs of the field and funding.
+Still in the planning stages, the “History Leadership Symposium” would bring together about two dozen experts and experienced leaders in the field from a wide range of perspectives to develop potential responses, guidance, or solutions to a national issue facing history organizations.
+Participants will be expected to prepare in advance and actively engage during the symposium, and will be encouraged to develop articles, technical leaflets, or conference sessions related to the topic.
+Admission will be by invitation only and participation fees will vary.
+The symposium will occur on an irregular schedule in response to the needs of the field and funding.

 Applicants usually work in a leadership position at their institution, such as director, department head, or project manager.
 Applicants should have several years of experience working as professionals in a non-profit organization focused on history, such as a museum, library, archives, historical society, historic site, or historic preservation organization.
 The Seminar is not designed for staff who are new to the field or students and faculty at academic institutions.